 - Scrum Master role as part of Development Team

 Scrum is a style of work that strives to maintain sustainable productivity for teams.
 Problems can quickly arise if the roles within the team and organization are not clearly defined and understood, and the team members do not follow the goals and purposes of the roles.

 The Product Owner role represents the voice of consumers and the desires of stakeholders and businesses.
 The development team develops all these needs qualitatively.

-However, throughout this process, there is a need for a role that takes care of all parties and strives to comply with Scrum's rules, rules, and principles.
-Otherwise, chaos, micro-management, and disruption to the teams would result.
+Throughout this process, there is a need for a role that takes care of all parties and strives to comply with Scrum's rules and principles.
+Otherwise, chaos, micro-management, and disruption to the teams would emerge.
 Such negative situations can lead to a decline in motivation, defects in the product, difficult product maintenance, divergence of plans, and potential failure.